 Due to this problem, the tournament venues and match schedule was reviewed by the UEFA Executive Committee during their meeting on 17 June 2020, and later on, UEFA confirmed that all twelve original host venues would remain as hosts for the tournament in 2021.

-The format of UEFA Euro 2021 will see no changes compared to UEFA Euro 2016.
+will see no changes compared to UEFA Euro 2016.
 Once more, there will be 6 groups comprised of 4 teams.

 The winner and runner-up in each group, alongside the best four third-placed teams will advance to the round of 16.

-Which teams have directly qualified for UEFA Euro 2020?
+24 teams have been qualified for

-At the moment, 20 teams are qualified for UEFA Euro 2020.
+.
 Azerbaijan is the only country out of the 12 host countries that was eliminated in the qualifying group stage.

-Here is the list of the teams that are already qualified for UEFA Euro 2020:
+Here is the list of the teams qualified for UEFA Euro 2020 (2021):

 As stated above, none of the countries that host the matches receive an automatic qualification.